Places for Rafting in Sikkim

 Experienced rafters opine that the waters have a difficulty level of 3 on the international rafting scales and hence it is fun and adventurous to be in them.
 The Teesta is known to flow with high intensity through rugged and rocky terrains and those looking for an adrenaline high can surely test these waters.
 The river does get uncontrollable and wild at times, and hence many experienced rafters enjoy their adventure in the Teesta when they look for options to rafting in Sikkim.

 Difficulty level: Grade 3 and 4

-It is surely a rewarding experience to raft on the Teesta River, with slopes covered in thick flora and fauna on either sides of the river, and terraced fields that dot the scenario around, who wouldnt enjoy the pleasures of what nature has to offer?
-Sikkim as we all know is rich in its bio-diversity, and the banks of the river Teesta is home to various species of birds, animals and butterflies as well. you could use the yak safari to discover the hidden secrets of Sikkim and her thickets.
+It is surely a rewarding experience to raft on the Teesta River, with slopes covered in thick flora and fauna on either side of the river, and terraced fields that dot the scenario around, who wouldn't enjoy the pleasures of what nature has to offer?
+Sikkim, as we all know, is rich in its biodiversity, and the banks of the river Teesta is home to various species of birds, animals and butterflies as well. you could use the yak safari to discover the hidden secrets of Sikkim and her thickets.

 The popular Teesta experience takes you from Makha to Sirwani and then to Bardang, ending at Rangpo.

 There are many amazing tourist places in Gangtok and visiting them is a wonderful adventure that will leave you with a treasure trove of precious memories that last forever.